Finds the display mode that most closely matches the requested display mode.

-- pConcernedDevice [in]
+- pConcernedDevice [in, optional]

 A pointer to the Direct3D device interface.
 If this parameter is NULL, FindClosestMatchingMode1 returns only modes whose format matches that of pModeToMatch; otherwise, FindClosestMatchingMode1 returns only those formats that are supported for scan-out by the device.
 For info about the formats that are supported for scan-out by the device at each feature level, see Hardware Support for Direct3D 10 Formats, Hardware Support for Direct3D 10.1 Formats, Hardware Support for Direct3D 10Level9 Formats, Hardware Support for Direct3D 11 Formats, and Hardware Support for Direct3D 11.1 Formats.

 Returns one of the error codes described in the DXGI_ERROR topic.

 FindClosestMatchingMode1 finds the closest matching available display mode to the mode that you specify in pModeToMatch.

 If you set the Stereo member in the DXGI_MODE_DESC1 structure to which pModeToMatch points to specify a stereo mode as input, FindClosestMatchingMode1 considers only stereo modes.
 FindClosestMatchingMode1 considers only mono modes if Stereo is not set.